-If your specialist or our Working Body team refers you, we may agree to more sessions, but will need to agree them first.
+If your specialist or our muscles, bones and joints service refers you, we may agree to more sessions, but will need to agree them first.

 We pay acupuncturists up to the level shown in our schedule of procedures and fees.

 We pay physiotherapists, osteopaths and chiropractors (therapists), in full if we recognise them.
 This is so long as they do not charge a significant amount more than they usually do, unless we have agreed this beforehand.
+All therapists used by our muscles, bones and joints service will be recognised by us.